Ab Kettleby: History

 A Roman mosaic and pavement were found beneath the present churchyard, indicating the presence of a villa.
 Ab Kettleby was first recorded in the Domesday Book as Chetelbi.
 Ab Kettleby is of Danish origin; its meaning is Ketil's homestead later differentiated from Eye Kettleby by Ab (a later holder of this land).
 The name Wartnaby is also of Danish origin, meaning Waerenoth's homestead.
 The name Holwell however is of Old English origin meaning spring or stream in a hollow.
 This may refer to the spring at Holwell Mouth which is close to the Six Hills to Eastwell road.

-St. James's Church has a Norman font, and a memorial to Everard Digby one of the Gunpowder plotters.
+St James' Church has a Norman font, and a memorial to Everard Digby (died 1628).
 The remains of the villa, and a ditch running from north to south underneath the nave have caused serious structural problems for the church.
 The church closed in 2006 due to its structural problems and, following the raising of over £250,000 for repairs, it re-opened in 2013.
 The church was mostly built in the 13th century but restored in 1852–53.
 The north aisle is Victorian.
 St Michael's Church, Wartnaby was built in the 13th century and restored in 1867–68.
 It has a double bellcote with a saddleback roof on the tower and medieval wall painting inside.